 Factorizing the remaining matrix in the already determined bump and spike pivot order may be a more efficient means of computing the initial E and F. However it was much easier implementationally to call on LA05A.
-This also has the added long run benefit of placing more weight into \tilde{F} : L can only grow in size while \tilde{F} can actually shrink if a dense column is replaced by a sparse one; a sparser L yields a sparser transformed column w, which in turn yields a slower growth of nonzeros.
+This also has the added long run benefit of placing more weight into F: E can only grow in size while F can actually shrink if a dense column is replaced by a sparse one; a sparser E yields a sparser transformed column E, which in turn yields a slower growth of nonzeros.